 Take It and Go

-There you have it: 5 grills, any of which could be the one for you.
+There you have it: 5 of the best portable gas grills, any of which could be the right one for you.
 Each one meets a different set of needs, and there is no one-size-fits-all solution.
-Having said that, I have settled on one grill that I feel offers the most versatility and makes the most sense for the largest segment of the portable gas grill demographic.
+Having said that, I have settled on one that I feel offers the most versatility and makes the most sense for the largest segment of the portable gas grill demographic.

 My grill of choice from this grouping is the Coleman Road Trip.